A: Descriptions of a job and an execution plan are as follows:

 The job here refers to the jobs assigned to the execution plan.
 Click the View Job List on the right of the running log of every execution plan to see the job.
 Here the calculation of the running time of every job is: Running time = The actual time when the job running ends - The actual time when the job starts to run.
 The actual time when the job running starts (ends) refers to the time points when the job is actually scheduled for running or stops running by the Spark or Hadoop cluster.

 Q: During ODPS reading/writing, why does the java.lang.RuntimeException.Parse response failed: ‘<!DOCTYPE html>…’ display?

 A: Check whether the ODPS tunnel endpoint is correct.

 A: The topic may have been created in a beta or other testing environment, therefore creating inconsistent consumption data of some consumer groups.
-Please submit a ticket indicating the corresponding topic and Consumer ID to ONS for troubleshooting.
+Please submit a ticket indicating the corresponding topic and Consumer ID to MQ for troubleshooting.